NextronSystems/thor-manual/usage/output-options.rst

 ~~~~~~~~~~~~~~~~~~~~~

 Since version 10.5 you are able to set you custom prefix by using
-**--scanid-prefix**.
-The fixed character “S” can be replaced with any
+``--scanid-prefix``.
+The fixed character "S" can be replaced with any
 custom string.
 This allows users to set an identifier for a group of
 scans that can be grouped together in a SIEM or Analysis Cockpit.